 - These include your broker/retail intermediary, attorney (under a Power of Attorney) and any other party authorised by you to receive your personal data.

-- Third parties we need to share your information with in order to facilitate payments you have requested.
+- Third parties we need to share your information with in order to facilitate payments or services you have requested.
+Examples include:

 - Account Information Service Provider (AISPs) which may access certain information about your Account (e.g. balance, charges, transaction history, etc.) on a continuous basis.